 - Cute Bruiser: If you can get past his "I'm the best" personality.

 - Idiot Hero: Even more so than Goku.
 Combining the arrogance of Trunks and the naivety of Son Goten results in a naive and arrogant showoff-blowhard who is too busy "looking good" to save the world.

-- Let's Get Dangerous: Once he stops messing around, he pummels the living daylights out of Buu; he only failed to kill Buu because the fusion wore off at the last second.
+- Let's Get Dangerous!: Once he stops messing around, he pummels the living daylights out of Buu; he only failed to kill Buu because the fusion wore off at the last second.

-- The Minion Master: With the Super Ghost Kamikaze Attack, which summons dozens of not-too-bright ghost copies of himself that explode on impact.
+- The Minion Master: With the Super Ghost Kamikaze Attack, which summons not-too-bright ghost copies of himself that explode on impact.

 - Multicolored Hair: Trunks' purple hair on the sides, Goten's dark hair up the middle.

 - Naked People Are Funny: In the episode "Celebrations with Majin Buu" he runs around naked, he's being chased by Chi-Chi, after Goku blows up the bathtub.

 - Naughty Is Good: He is the fusion of two children, so it's to be expected.

 - The Napoleon: Powerful and the shortest main character (save for Goten and Trunks obviously) at the end of Z.

 - Never My Fault: When Piccolo, fooled by Gotenks' goofing off and hamming up, blows up the entry door to the Hyperbolic Time Chamber, trapping them in together, Gotenks furiously chews him out on it and accuses him of jumping the gun; never mind the fact that, as Piccolo points out, Gotenks kept screwing around and making a game out of the battle.